Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

 ## Summary

-In this lab, you created custom analytics rules in Microsoft Sentinel to detect persistence and privilege escalation attacks.
-Using Kusto Query Language (KQL), you wrote queries to identify specific attack behaviors and configured alerts for these conditions.
-This practical exercise equipped you with the skills to enhance your organization’s threat detection capabilities by leveraging Sentinel’s analytics features.
+In this lab, you created custom analytics rules in Microsoft Sentinel to detect persistence and privilege escalation attacks using KQL queries.
+Next, you will investigate an incident triggered by these detections.
+Click **Next** to continue with the lab.

 ## You've successfully completed this lab.
-Please proceed with the next lab.